rapid7/metasploit-framework/How-to-write-a-check()-method.md

 end
 ```

-Note: If you are writing an auxiliary module with the scanner mixin, you should declare your check method like this:
+Note: If you are writing an auxiliary module with the ```Msf::Auxiliary::Scanner``` mixin, you should declare your check method like this:

 ```ruby
 def check_host(ip)